wyrzyk/java-api-design-checklist/CHECKLIST.md

 **Rationale:**

-[Consistency](https://theamiableapi.com/2011/09/14/api-design-best-practice-consistency/).
+[Consistency].
 Composite package names are hard to read because the Java language specification only allows lowercase characters in package names.
 While underscores are allowed, they are very rarely used in practice, their usage being inconsistent both with the standard Java library names and with the mixed case naming conventions of the other Java identifiers.
 We ask you to avoid composite package names entirely.
 Use a single word whenever possible or a well-chosen abbreviation.
 Remember that we always use fully qualified package names and there is often enough information to give otherwise ambiguous terms a more precise meaning.
 Consider also that the fully qualified package name can easily become quite long.

 **Do this:**